LlewBach/aj-builder/README.md

 User stories

 - Old granny needs help with a leaky tap.
 Finds clear, easy to use, reassuring website.
+The site's accessibility allowed her to contact the handyman.
 - A home-owner who usually turns to DIY to save money needs help with a problem above his skill level, or a problem he has no time to deal with.

 ## Structure